 All too often contractors on public works projects violate wage and hour laws by not paying the required prevailing wage rate.
 Many contractors do not properly classify their employees in proper prevailing wage classifications or short their workers required straight time and overtime pay.

 If you suspect you have not been paid the required prevailing wage rate on a public works project, we are here to help.
-You should seek legal advice regarding your employment rights, and contact Donahoo & Associates today.
+You should seek legal advice regarding your employment rights, and contact Donahoo & Associates, PC today.